Bowen's formula and the difference between random iterated function systems and random recursive constructions: Introduction

+of $\Psi$ is, in general, a fractal set and is one of the most studied classes of fractal sets.
+Bowen’s formula yields that the Hausdorff dimension with respect to the Euclidean metric on $\mathbb{R}^d$ (see \cite{Falconerbook} for the definition) of $J(\Psi)$ is given by

+where $c_i$ denotes the contraction ratio of $\psi_i$.
+This is a fundamental property of the Hausdorff dimension of $J(\Psi)$ and allows us to study the Hausdorff dimension of $J(\Psi)$ by considering only the natural covers generated by $\Psi$, namely,

+It is well-known (see, for example, \cite{Falconerbook, mauldin2003graph}) that if $\Psi$ satisfies the open set condition then Bowen’s formula always holds.
+In this paper, we show that the difference in independence structures between random iterated function systems and random recursive constructions is reflected in the validity of the random analogue of Bowen's formula.

 Random fractal subsets of the $d$-dimensional Euclidean space $\mathbb{R}^d$ ($d\in\mathbb{N}$) have attracted significant attention as models that are closer to natural phenomena than fractal sets generated by deterministic iterated function systems.
 There are two well-known random constructions.
 The first is known as random iterated function systems (RIFSs), and the second is referred to as random recursive constructions.
 In particular, the dimensional properties of random fractal sets constructed by these methods have been extensively studied.
+See \cite{Yuya, Falconerbook, Falconerrandomfractals, Graf, Hambly, kifer2006random, Kiferlong, LiuWu, Mauldin, mayer2011distance, RGDMS, Trocheit}.

-Moreover, to the best of our knowledge, analogous results on fractal dimensions established for random recursive constructions have also consistently been obtained for RIFSs.
-In this paper, by contrast, we show that such a correspondence does not hold in general by providing a example of a finite random iterated function system satisfying the open set condition, for which the random version of Bowen's formula fails to hold.
+The independence in the choice of IFSs in random recursive constructions can be regarded as stronger than that in RIFSs (see Section \ref{sec statement} for details).
+However, to the best of our knowledge, despite the fundamental difference in the independence structures of the two models, dimensional results established for random recursive constructions have also been established for RIFSs.
+In contrast, in this paper we show that such a correspondence does not hold in general by providing an example of a random iterated function system for which the random analogue of Bowen's formula fails to hold.
+We believe that this is the first result to show that the difference in independence structures between random iterated function systems and RIFSs has concrete consequences for dimension theory.